safair/DataLit/Lecture 3 Data Visualization/Readme.md

 # Lecture 3: Data Visualization

-Using Colab or Jupyter or d3.js
+* Use Google Co-lab or Jupyter or Zeppelin or d3.js – you are free to use any notebook or application that can give interactive visualization.

-Save to Github
+* Save your workbook to a Github repository

+* Three most creative interactive visualization of any dataset will get a huge shout-out!